 Paintings do not have to be on canvas.
 For instance, Banksy, an anonymous street artist, painted one on the side of a house in Bristol and that is worth far more than the house itself.
 Art can also be temporary, as Banksy demonstrated with his “Girl with a Balloon” painting which appeared to shred itself after being sold at Sotherby’s for $1.4 million.
 The buyer still agreed to keep it.

 Sculptures can be carved or moulded out of various materials such as wood, stone, marble, or clay.
-Softer materials such as clay can be moulded and then fired in a kiln to harden it, whereas harder materials will be carved with a chisel.
+Most environmental sculptures are unique and are based on natural events or abstract concepts.
+Soft materials such as clay can be moulded and then fired in a kiln to harden it, whereas harder materials will be carved with a chisel.
 British sculptor Sir Antony Gormley OBE, who studied sculpture at the Slade School of Art, was the first to use lead.
 He has also used iron and concrete for sculptures.
 Interestingly, for many of the sculptures he will use his own body, working directly from it.
 Gormley is famous for his Angel of the North public statue that can be seen in Gateshead, England.
 As a major work of art, it was erected in 1998 after being commission in 1994.

 So, many ways to represent or remember something other than photographing it.
 Before the invention of photography in 1826 by Joseph Nicéphore Niépce this was how it was.
 Today, we still appreciate art that represents our everyday lives, whether it be a realistic interpretation or an abstract one